petek222/homework4-influxdb/README.md

 * Complete the tutorials in week content.
 * Additional links: https://docs.influxdata.com/influxdb/v1.8/introduction/get-started/
 * Review information on chronograph here : https://docs.influxdata.com/chronograf/v1.8/
+* You will be using plotly to make some timeseries charts in the python notebook.
+A sample chart has been provided in the notebook.
+Refer to https://plotly.com/python/basic-charts/ for the API.

 ## Useful Instructions -- Please watch.
 Most of your problems will be answered here.